 Spring Mix Apple Raspberry Salad Recipe – Serve with dinner, take to a potluck or serve at a party!
 A few ingredients can add pizzazz to a side salad.

-Scroll down to get this apple salad recipe, or visit the 25 apple salad recipes that I gathered for you that includes everything from more lettuce salads with apples, to dessert style apple salad recipes!
+Scroll down to get this apple salad recipe, and then visit the 25 apple salad recipes that I gathered for you that includes everything from more lettuce salads with apples, to dessert style apple salad recipes!

-Then if you’re on a salad kick, you’ll want to head over to the best salad recipes that we have here on the blog!
+Then if you’re on a salad kick, you’ll want to head over to get ALL of the best salad recipes that we have here on the blog!

 Spring Mix Apple Raspberry Salad